Aru-2359/JavaSocketProgramming/README.md

 Client sends a message to the server.

 ## Two-Way Communication
-Client and server exchange messages interactively.
+Client and server exchange messages interactively until the client types "exit".

 ## How to Run
 1. Compile with `javac`